for Cold Climate Housing and much more

 So my conclusion is to clean cutting boards after each use by rubbing in salt (it doesn't taste or smell as bad as bleach), scrape them down to a fresh surface regularly, and keep wooden boards oiled with mineral oil (from the drug store) -- it is food grade but will not go rancid.
 If you do all this, you can use either plastic or wood.
 Remember that cracks in the wooden boards definitely harbor bacteria.
 They should be re-glued or replaced.

-Keywords: Plastic, Knife, Cutting, Kitchen, Scrapers, Cleaning, Health, Wood
+Keywords: Knife, Plastic, Cutting, Kitchen, Scrapers, Cleaning, Health, Wood

 Article 1085